danrlu/covid_NGS_data_sample/README.md

 - Such a comparison results in a [BAM file](https://samtools.github.io/hts-specs/SAMv1.pdf) that contains comprehensive information about how each sequencing read matches or differs from the reference genome.

 - BAM files are binary to reduce file size, so they require special tools to open and read.
+The non-binary, human readable version of BAM files are SAM files but they are much larger in size.

 - BAM files are an essential intermediate step in the workflow, but they are usually not directly used in genomic epidemiology investigations.